derekcoder/derekcoder.github.io/_posts/2025-03-17-binary-search.md

 }
 ```

 It's okay for a normal searching.
-However, if the collection is sorted, whether we can have a better solution than a linear search?
+However, if the collection is **sorted**, whether we could have a better solution than a linear search?
 Yes, we have.
 It is called **Binary Search**, which is far better than linear search, especially when the data set is large.

 ### What is Binary Search?